 - Sewing machine (these can be hand sewn through)

 - buttons (optional)

 - Needle and thread

 - Beans or pebbles

-- Let’s start with the template.
-You can download it here.
+- Let’s start with the templates.
+You can download them here.

 - Hand-sew the gap closed.

 - Cut out the template/s.
 Doubled over the material so the two nice sides are facing each other and pin on the template.
 Now, cut out the material.

 - At this point you may like to iron the fabric on low heat.
 You don’t really want creases in your cute little bean bag (I learnt the hard way).